shakilkhandev/car_rental_app/README.md

 Contributions are welcome!
 Feel free to submit a Pull Request or open an issue.

 ## 📧 Contact
-For questions or feedback, reach out to: [arifulislam6460@gmail.com](arifulislam6460@gmail.com)
+For inquiries or feedback, reach out at: [shakilkhanfv@gmail.com]    (mailto:shakilkhanfv@gmail.com)

 ---

-**© 2025 Car Renting System: CODEARIF - Built with Laravel, Vue.js, and Inertia.js**
+**© 2025 Car Rental Management System - Built with Laravel, Vue.js, and Inertia.js**